adriandestiny/z3dtickets/README.md

 - Set the `DISCORD_TOKEN` environment variable (Railway prompts for it on deploy)

-- Start the bot using `node index.js`
+- Start the bot using `npm start` (or `node index.js`) and you'll be prompted for the token if the environment variable is unset
 - Optional admin UI: `npm run admin` then visit <http://localhost:3000/admin>

 ## 📝 Notes